 The CEC has the right to take any of the following actions or any combination of them, where an Applicant or Accredited Person has breached any of these Terms and Conditions, including the Code of Conduct:

-(b) suspend an Accredited Person's accreditation for a period of time while the Accredited Person remedies any fault or undergoes additional training as may be directed by the CEC;
+b. suspend an Applicant or Accredited Person's accreditation for a period of time while the Applicant or Accredited Person remedies any fault or undergoes additional training as may be directed by the CEC;

-(c) put an Accredited Person on probation for a period of one year or such other period of time as the CEC deems fit;
+c. put an Applicant or Accredited Person on probation for a period of one year or such other period of time as the CEC deems fit;

-(e) refuse re-instatement of the accreditation of a person who was previously an Accredited Person;
+e. refuse reinstatement of the accreditation of a person who was previously an Applicant or Accredited Person;

-(f) impose a variation, restriction, condition or endorsement on the Accredited person’s accreditation;
+f. impose a variation, restriction, condition or endorsement on the Applicant or Accredited person’s accreditation;

-(g) take steps to investigate the conduct of, or work undertaken by, an Applicant or Accredited Person, including but not limited to, conducting onsite audits;
+g. take steps to investigate the conduct of, or work undertaken by, an Applicant or Accredited Person, including but not limited to, conducting onsite audits;

 In addition to their obligation to pay the Fees, the Applicant or Accredited Person agrees to bear all other costs, taxes and other charges incurred by the CEC or otherwise payable in connection with that person’s accreditation or any application in relation to that accreditation.